Oostvaardersplassen: Further development

-In many ways the Oostvaardersplassen is an isolated area; it is in a polder and there are currently no wildlife corridors connecting it to other nature reserves.
+In many ways the Oostvaardersplassen is an isolated area; it is in a polder with no previous history and there are currently no wildlife corridors connecting it to other nature reserves.
 The "Ecological Main Structure" plan proposes connections between nature reserves in the Netherlands, calling for a corridor to be created toward the nearby Horsterwold forest near Zeewolde.
 The resulting network, called Oostvaardersland, would be part of Natura 2000, the European-wide network of habitats to which Oostvaardersplassen belongs.
 The creation of Oostvaardersland will allow seasonal small scale migration and take some strain off the big grazers in winter.
 In the summer, Oostvaardersplassen will offer rich grazing and the sea winds will keep biting insects at bay, in the winter, the Horsterwold will offer protection from cold winds and supply browse.
 Oostvaardersland will comprise a total area of 150 km2.
 Furthermore, there is an option for a connection to the Veluwe forest.
 Eventually this could allow wild animals to move to and from Germany.

 Oostvaardersland was expected to be finished by 2014.
 However, the project ran into financial and political troubles.
 In 2012 the creation of OostvaardersWold, the 18 km2 connecting corridor between Oostvaardersplassen and the Horsterwold, was stopped, and four members of the regional parliament resigned.
 The government then planned to sell back the property to the previous owners for less money than it originally paid for the property; according to European nature laws it would then have to turn other lands into wilderness areas to compensate for the loss of the OostvaardersWold nature area.
+In 2018, the Oostvaardersplassen rewilding experiment was terminated due to public backlash from the mass deaths of the herbivores.

 As above-mentioned, the plan to connect to the De Hoge Veluwe National Park in Gelderland also failed.